wmutils/core/README.md

     # move the current window to the center of the screen
     wtp $(((SW - WW)/2)) $(((SH - WH)/2)) $WW $WH $WID

+You also might want to check [sxhkd](https://github.com/baskerville/sxhkd), a daemon which allow binding applications to hot keys.

 utilities
 ---------